Reboot workbench.action.minimizeOtherEditors! VisualStudioCode 1.26 released!

 This feature was lost while working on the grid editor layout!
 Tee hee!

-You can enable it by adding the following code directly to settings.json as a user setting or workspace setting:
+You can enable it by directly adding the following code to settings.json as shown below, either as a user setting or a workspace setting.

 // Add a comma at the end if necessary "workbench.action.minimizeOtherEditors": true

-Although a warning about unknown configuration setting appears, it works fine.
+A warning about an "unknown configuration setting" appears, but it works correctly.

-I think this is because it is not registered in the original settings.json, but I think it will be fixed soon.
+I think this is because it's not registered in the original settings.json, but I believe it will be fixed eventually.

 Menu organization

-It seems that the "Display" menu item has become fat, so you decided to go on a diet.
+It seems the "Display" item in the menu had gotten too big, so you decided to go on a diet.

-I'm glad to hear that you've successfully lost weight.
+I'm glad to hear that you were able to successfully lose weight.

 I mainly use shortcut keys, so I don't really remember what it was like before, but the clean menu is very welcome!